Ant105/QR-code/qr-code-component-main/README-template.md

 # Frontend Mentor - QR code component solution
 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+## Overview
+This is just a QR-code project made with basic HTML and CSS.

+!I would be very grateful for any corrections, advice or recommendations.

+### Screenshot

 ## Table of contents